agdamsbo/advancedR/README.md

 # advancedR

-Personal notes and presentation from Advanced R course.
+Personal notes and presentation from Advanced R PhD-course at Aarhus University, september 2022.